 Another cause for an unnatural curvature can result from a penile fracture.
 A penile fracture may occur during intercourse (especially when the woman is in the top position).
 A patient typically knows when this occurs because it is very painful, causes a lot of swelling, and results in a trip to the emergency room.

 If a penile fracture is the diagnosis, the typical treatment is supportive, such as ice, anti-inflammatory medications, and pain killers.
 Penile fractures may heal completely without any changes in form or function, or may heal with a curvature and loss of some erectile size and function.

-If one wishes to treat the loss of penile size or curvature, when conventional treatments fails, he may consider the Platinum Procedure.
+If one wishes to treat the loss of penile size or curvature, when conventional treatments fails, he may consider the Permanent Dermal Filler Injection Technique.
 This is a minimally invasive permanent filler injection treatment.
 This treatment will not only enlarge the penile shaft (and glans if one prefers), but can provide some ‘straightening’ effects.
 This treatment is successful, however, it may take several procedures to reach a 50 percent correction (which would make the penis look much better).